Apprenticeship programme information

 The apprenticeship is a key initiative in the GCS Diversity and Inclusion strategy aiming to strengthen diversity and representation in our early talent pipeline, from entry-level to senior civil servants.
 Our scheme aims to bring school leavers and those considering a career change into GCS, to begin a career in government communications.

-In 2023, we started recruiting for our 8th apprenticeship cohort.
-The number of apprentices has increased from 19 across 12 departments/Arm’s Length Bodies (ALB’s) in 2016, to a record-breaking 41 apprentices across 19 government departments/ALB’s in 2023.
+In 2024, we started recruiting for our 9th apprenticeship cohort.
+The number of apprentices has increased from 19 across 12 departments/Arm’s Length Bodies (ALB’s) in 2016, to 28 apprentices across 16 government departments/ALB’s in 2024.

 Successes